The Messiah Son of Ephraim

 In this section Prof. Torrey delineates two messiahs: a “Son of Ephraim” (who is also known as “Son of Joseph”) and a “Son of David.”
 The former is essentially human, the latter essentially divine.
 The basic roles of these two different messiahs are as follows:

-First comes the very human Son of Joseph/Ephraim (the precursor):
+First in history will come the very human Son of Joseph/Ephraim (the precursor):

 – In the last days of the world but before the Messiah Son of David (and, in a sense, ‘in preparation’ for the Messiah Son of David).

-– He heroically battles the evil forces of the world.
+– The messiah Son of Ephraim heroically battles the evil forces of the world.
 His combat is an ethical one: “He will denounce [the evildoers] for their ungodliness and for their wickedness, and will display before them their contemptuous dealings… For the rest of my people he will deliver with mercy.”
 Yet the Messiah Son of Ephraim/Joseph valiantly dies in combat.

 Then comes the divine Messiah Son of David (and Son of God):